-Preliminary guidance on how to get an e-cigarette on the market in the UK, including the notification scheme and reporting problems with e-cigarettes.
+Guidance on how to get an e-cigarette on the market in Great Britain and Northern Ireland, including the notification scheme and reporting problems with e-cigarettes.

 minimum standards for the safety and quality of all e-cigarettes and refill containers (otherwise known as e-liquids)

-that information will be provided to consumers so that they can make informed choices
+that information is provided to consumers so that they can make informed choices

 an environment that protects children from starting to use these products.